 Ancillary services for health-related care including, but not limited to, restorative therapies, podiatry, hospice care, home health or other such services; provided, however, that such services shall be delivered by an individual licensed to provide such care;

-Money management and other financial arrangements to be performed by an independent party for any Resident unable to manage his or her funds or property.
+Money management and other financial arrangements to be performed by an independent party for any Resident unable to manage their funds or property.
 The Sponsor shall not allow any employee of an Assisted Living Residence to control or manage the funds or property of a Resident; provided that the Sponsor may, at the request of the Resident or their Legal Representative, hold and disburse Resident funds, not to exceed $200, for personal use of the Resident.
 The Sponsor shall detail such agreements in the Resident’s Service Plan; and

 Limited Medication Administration (LMA) for Residents whose Service Plan include LMA.